 The research will rely on numerous primary sources, some of which have been published while others are still in manuscript form.
 These sources can be divided into three groups: First and foremost, the research will utilize all available Hebrew manuscripts of the Astronomy.
 The codicological and paleographical features of these manuscripts will be closely examined in order to glean information on the Astronomy’s reception, readership and cultural significance.
 The Hebrew text will be compared with the Latin version of the work.
 The second group of primary sources includes the scientific material produced by the Hebrew translation movement and original Hebrew scientific treatises, a corpus of works with which Gersonides was well familiar and which he frequently utilized when writing the Astronomy.
 As indicated by the catalogue of Gersonides’ private library, he was acquainted with specific scientific works from the 12th and 13th centuries, such as the astronomical works of Abraham Bar Ḥiyya; a few astrological works by Abraham Ibn Ezra; Hebrew treatises on the astrolabe; Jacob Anatoli’s translations of astronomical texts including Ptolemy’s Almagest and Al-Farghānī’s Elements; and the Hebrew translation of Pseudo-Avicenna’s De caelo et Mundo and Ibn al-Haytham’s On the Configuration of the World – all of which I had the pleasure of examining during my masters and doctoral studies (I also intend to analyze another 13th-century astronomical treatise at the Bavarian Academy of Sciences and Humanities in Munich during summer 2021).
-Since Gersonides holds a critical attitude towards some consensual astronomical notions, and since he learned about these notions from the material produced by the Hebrew translation movement, we must examine his ideas in light of the Hebrew translations and ask whether various aspects of these translations had somehow stimulated his critical approach.
+Since Gersonides holds a critical attitude towards some astronomical notions about which there was broad agreement, and since he learned about these notions from the material produced by the Hebrew translation movement, we must examine his ideas in light of the Hebrew translations and ask whether various aspects of these translations had somehow stimulated his critical approach.
 Considering that the Astronomy is not an independent work but rather an essential part of Gersonides’ greater project, the third group of primary sources that will be used is Gersonides’ complete oeuvre, most notably the philosophical sections of his Milḥamot ha-šem, his Biblical commentaries, and his supercommentaries on Averroes.
-As recent studies have shown, various scientific notions explained in the Astronomy were integrated into other contexts, including into Gersonides’ Biblical exegesis.
+As recent studies have shown, various scientific notions explained in the Astronomy were integrated in other contexts, including in Gersonides’ Biblical exegesis.
 One example is Gersonides’ notion of a “body that does not preserve its shape.”
-The scientific characteristics of this ‘body’ are discussed at length in the Astronomy, but it also plays an essential role in Gersonides’ commentary on the work of creation, as well as in his philosophical discussions.
-The Astronomy also sheds light on theologico-philosophical features in Gersonides’ thought.
-Recently, I had the pleasure to study\analyze different features of Gersonides’ naturalistic account of providence, and, counting on one argument found in the Astronomy, I illustrate the dissimilarities between his and Levi ben Abraham’s accounts (in a paper that will be published in Aleph: Historical Studies in Science and Judaism).
+The scientific characteristics of this ‘body’ are discussed at length in the Astronomy, but it also plays an essential role in Gersonides’ commentary on the ‘account of creation,’ as well as in his philosophical discussions.
+The Astronomy also sheds light on theologico-philosophical features in Gersonides’ thought, as I demonstrate in a forthcoming article (in Aleph: Historical Studies in Science and Judaism) which, inter alia, illustrates the dissimilarities between Gersonides’ and Levi ben Abraham’s respective naturalistic accounts of providence.